Neighborhood Communications Award

 - What was the impact to the neighborhood and/or community at large?

 All entries must be received no later than November 18.
-You may download, complete and scan your paper copy nomination and email it or mail it to:
+You may complete the online nomination form or download and complete and scan your paper copy nomination and email it or mail it to:

 Roanoke Neighborhood Advocated Awards Committee